mdziedzinski/bestshop-layout/README.md

-## Simple one-page layout using pure HTML5/CSS3
+## Simple one-page layout using HTML5/CSS3

 ## Welcome! 👋

-This is simple one-page for desktop.
+This is simple RWD one-page

 ## Tools used